Micalobia/Bedrock-Features/README.md

 - Potion and Dye cauldrons filling with dripstone and rain is off by default because of [this](https://bugs.mojang.com/browse/MCPE-134433)
 - Dirt paths being silkable is disabled by default because of [this](https://bugs.mojang.com/browse/MCPE-10482)
+- Salmon having size variation doesn't have a config, to avoid weirdness around the hitbox changing in-game

 ## The future